-You want to be able to organically feature a brand on your feed without making it seem like they copied and pasted your caption and gave you a certain look for the picture.
+You want to be able to organically feature a brand without making it seem like they copied and pasted your caption and gave you a certain look for the picture.

-Your brand and audience should be a priority when it comes to accepting or turning down a brand partnership.
-It’s exciting when brands notice you and want to work with you.
-However, you want to be picky about who you allow on your platforms.
+Yes, it’s exciting when brands notice you and want to work with you, however, you want to be picky about who you allow on your platforms.